suchipi/quickjs/README.md

 - macOS binaries are now cross-compiled from Linux
 - we now compile ARM macOS binaries as well
   - These should work on both M1/M2/etc macbooks as well as on jailbroken iPhones/iPads
+- we compile aarch64 (arm 64) binaries for linux, too
+  - these are statically linked, so should work on a raspi/etc, in theory. maybe android, too
 - Line endings have been made consistent and trailing whitespace has been removed

 There are also probably some other miscellaneous changes I forgot.